 While chemists/pharmacies is set to remain as the main distribution channel for wound care in Greece over 2020, it will continue to lose value share to modern grocery retailers such as supermarkets and the smaller channel of e-commerce.
 Modern grocery retailers offer consumers a one-stop shopping solution for all their basic needs during the pandemic, reducing the time that they need to spend outside of the home environment, although in line with the category’s overall performance sales through this channel are also set to further decline over 2020 despite offering more affordable private label lines.

-Global player Beiersdorf Hellas SA retained its leadership in wound care in 2019 with its flagship brand, Hansaplast, the best seller in value terms.
+Global player Beiersdorf Hellas SA is set to retain its overall leadership of wound care in 2020 due to the long-standing presence of its brand Hansaplast within the largest value category of sticking plasters/adhesive bandages.
 Its leading position is strongly connected to the high retail price of Hansaplast in comparison with other wound care brands and private label.

-Find hidden opportunities in the most current research data available, understand competitive threats with our detailed market analysis, and plan your corporate strategy with our expert qualitative analysis and growth projections.
+Key trends are clearly and succinctly summarised alongside the most current research data available.
+Understand and assess competitive threats and plan corporate strategy with our qualitative analysis, insight and confident growth projections.

 If you're in the Wound Treatments industry in Greece, our research will help you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty.

 This report originates from Passport, our Wound Treatments research and analysis database.

 If you purchase a report that is updated in the next 60 days, we will send you the new edition and data extract FREE!
 Home Page